P-p-H-d/mlib/README.md

 ##### name\_t

-Name of the interface type representing an interfac to the function object.
+Name of the interface type representing an interface to the function object.
 It cannot be used to instance an object and shall only be used to create instances of this interface.